Today you're going to learn all the potential benefits of CBD and CBD oil.

 What Are CBD Oil's Side Effects?

-Although side-effects with low doses are rare, different studies have found some side effects associated with the use of CBD:
+Although side-effects with low doses are rare, studies have found some side effects:

 - Diarrhea;